TabimaLab/lab_website/_members/sara-wheeler.md

 links:
 ---

-Sarah is an undergrad in the T-lab interested in ecology, conservation and genomics.
+Sara is an undergrad in the T-lab interested in ecology, conservation and genomics.
 She's also the lab assistant of the T-lab, in charge of culturing, storing and helping everyone in the lab.